An Ode To Creative Fulfilment

 No dress, in particular, created the buzz that Lady Gaga’s did in 2019.
 What could be, though, observed on the red carpet was ease, on one hand, and courage, on the other hand.
 Nice combination.
 It was either huge shoulders or no shoulders at all.
 It was sheer or yellow.
 Or red.

 Netflix, however, has this amount of incredibly good things to watch if you only just browse through it a little, instead of only (binge) watching the Trending Now.
-This is how I discovered Dave Chappelle.
-David Letterman’s My Next Guest Needs No Introduction with Ellen DeGeneres made me fall in love with Ellen and, obviously, want to watch her Relatable, for instance.
+This is how I discovered Dave Chappelle and fell in love.
+Forever.
+David Letterman’s My Next Guest Needs No Introduction with Ellen DeGeneres made me fall in love with Ellen, too, and, obviously, want to watch her Relatable, for instance.
 Her speech at the Golden Globes was just as inspiring.

 Everything seemed genuine.
 Elegant and luminous.